About Charter Oak State College

 Role and Scope

 As a nontraditional college, Charter Oak State College is designed to provide adults with alternate means to earn degrees that are of equivalent quality and rigor to those earned at other accredited institutions of higher learning.
 The College, therefore, collaborates with and complements the missions of other Connecticut colleges and universities.

 Charter Oak State College awards: the Associate in Arts, the Associate in Science, the Bachelor of Arts, the Bachelor of Science and Master of Science Degrees.
 These degree programs enable students to meet career and personal goals.
 The content of the bachelor's degree programs is structured to provide the foundations needed for advanced study since a large number of Charter Oak State College alumni continue their education in graduate school.
 In addition, the college offers a number of credit certificate and non-credit programs.
 Enrollment is open to any adult who demonstrates college-level achievement.
 The College endeavors to recognize the diversity and achievements of its entire community.

 Recognizing that learning takes place in many forms, Charter Oak State College provides a flexible approach to undergraduate higher education.
 Academic credit may be awarded for course work completed successfully at other accredited institutions, academic instruction sponsored by non-collegiate organizations, military training evaluations, online courses offered by Charter Oak State College, testing, portfolio assessment, contract learning, and for learning acquired through many licensure and certification programs.
-Graduate credit may be awarded for transfer work earned at another regionally accredited institution through portfolio assessment.
+Graduate credit may be awarded for transfer work earned at another regionally accredited institution and through portfolio assessment.

 The College faculty are from regionally accredited colleges and universities or are professionals with advanced degrees working in their area of expertise.
 They assess academic achievement in areas not measured by standardized tests and serve as instructors for our online courses, contract learning, and practica.
 In recruiting these faculty and experts, the College actively seeks to identify educators who value the impact of broad and diverse experience acquired by adult students.